In brief, I love change. I love colour. Brightness. I love shapes. I dislike sticking to rules and expectations.

 I've been painting for many years now.
 I always enjoyed colouring in as a child but lost this in the fog of schooling.
 I think I was a round peg in a square hole without even noticing for a long time.
 Thankfully I rediscovered this joy of colouring in my late 20's.

-Painting became a hobby of mine around that time.
-I began teaching myself to paint oil portraits as I was fascinated with the human facial features and fashion magazine photography.
+Painting became a hobby of mine around that time as my then husband noticed how I was constantly doodling on household bills and decided to buy me oil paints etc as a Birthday gift.
+And so began my journey as a painter.
+I started teaching myself to paint oil portraits as I was fascinated with the human facial features and fashion magazine photography.
 Once my two children arrived on the scene my time became limited so I quickly switched to acrylics.
 I love cows and other farmyard animals, having spent many summer holidays visiting the beautiful Kingdom of County Kerry, my father's home place.
 The strong personality of the cow always struck me.
-And so I began to capture all things bovine on canvas.
+I was determined to capture all things bovine on canvas.
 My first was a close up portrait of a cow named Katie.
 On a deep red background, to allude to theatre curtains, she appears star struck, caught on camera.
 She is making a statement : I am more than meat!

 I kept painting cows, as fast as I could, as they gained popularity and sold well.
 I was finally starting to feel like 'me', like I was finding my own true style.
 I knew I wanted to avoid rules of painting, having no formal art education, I was merely an observer and lover of colours and shapes.
 This is when I began to break down the animal in an attempt to capture the essence of the creature and to give it emotion and personality in an abstract manner.
 This style took off and my following grew.